UmarfarouqRb/Forge-Exchange/README.md

 - **Relayer-Proof Security through Hashing**: The router's most critical security feature is how it validates signatures.
 When generating the hash that a user signs, the contract deliberately uses `address(0)` as a placeholder for the DEX adapter.
 This means the user's signature authorizes the *trade itself*, but not *where* it executes.
 A relayer cannot alter the signature to force the trade through a specific, less-favorable DEX to extract value.

-- **Dual-Mode Execution**: When `executeSwap` is called with the user's intent and signature, it operates in one of two modes:
+- **Multi-path Execution**: When `executeSwap` is called with the user's intent and signature, it operates in one of two modes:
     1.  **Best Price Mode (Default)**: If the user specifies `address(0)` as the adapter in their intent, the router will automatically query all whitelisted DEX adapters to find the one offering the best real-time `quote`.
 It then executes the trade on that optimal route, ensuring the user gets the best possible price at the moment of execution.
     2.  **Direct Route Mode (Advanced)**: If the user specifies a particular adapter address in their intent, the router will honor that choice and execute the swap directly on the chosen DEX, bypassing the price-finding logic.
+    3. Internal settlement when executing trades with counter party, if internal match found or LP_ADDRESS via solver.

-This dual-mode system provides both maximum security and flexibility, making it a highly advanced and user-centric routing mechanism.
+This multi-path system provides both maximum security and flexibility, making it a highly advanced and user-centric routing mechanism.

 ## The Relayer: A Trust-Minimized Executor

 The relayer is a crucial, yet untrusted, component of the gasless transaction architecture.
-Its primary role is to monitor for new, profitable `SignedIntent` messages off-chain and submit them to the `IntentSpotRouter` for on-chain execution.
+Its primary role is to monitor for new, profitable `SignedIntent` messages off-chain and submit them to the `IntentSpotRouter` through it's MatchingEngine and LiquidityEngine for on-chain execution.

 ### Key Responsibilities and Restrictions: